radanalyticsio/oshinko-webui/README.md

 to manage my node environment.
 Once that is set up, you can run the following:

+    sudo npm install -g grunt-cli
-    npm install
+    sudo npm install
     npm install -g bower
     bower install

+You need to edit the config.js to point to appropriate Opesnhift and Oshinko-webui IPs

+    vim app/scripts/config.js
+    # replace ORIGIN and OSHINKOHOST value

+You also need a oauthclient resource in openshift

+    vim example/oauthclient.js
+    # replace redirectURIs value

+    oc create -f  example/oauthclient.js

+You also need a edit master-config.yaml of openshift to avoid CORS issue ``
+corsAllowedOrigins:
+- 127.0.0.1
+- 192.168.122.1:8443
+- localhost
+- 172.17.0.2:9000
+``

 Now you're ready to run the oshinko-webui server.

-Set the following environment variables:

-    OPENSHIFT_OSHINKO_REST=<IP or dns entry of the oshinko rest server>
-    OPENSHIFT_OSHINKO_REST_PORT=<Port for the oshinko rest server>
-    OPENSHIFT_NODEJS_PORT=<Port to listen on>  Default:8080

-Optionally, you can set the following if you want more verbose logging:

-    OPENSHIFT_OSHINKO_WEB_DEBUG=true

-You can pick one of these options:

-* install node.js and run `node server.js`
+    grunt serve

-Then navigate your browser to `http://localhost:<port>` to see the app running in your browser.
+Then navigate your browser to `https://127.0.0.1:9000` to see the app running in your browser.